Ghazvinie/signup/README.md

 $ npm run start
 ```

-The app is now accessible from localhost://[YOUR_PORT]
+The app is now accessible from localhost:[YOUR_PORT]

 You will need to provide your own MongoDB URI in environmental variables (process.env.MONG_URI).